CentaurusInfra/mizar/docs/design/features/offload_XDP/design_and_constraints.md

 Peng Yang               (@yangpenger)

 -->
+Netronome SmartNIC has following limitations:

+- Only supports maps of type BPF_MAP_TYPE_ARRAY/BPF_MAP_TYPE_HASH.
+- Constrains the size of maps:
+  - Sum of map entries on the NIC should be less than 3,072,000;
+  - A maximum limit of 64 bytes per entry.
+- Constrains the size of program: the maximum number of instructions on the SmartNIC is only 2800.
+- Does not support XDP_REDIRECT.

-Considering the limitation of the SmartNIC (cannot redirect, and only supports HASH and ARRAY type map), bouncers and dividers (forwarding function) are offloaded to the NIC.
+Considering the limitations above, bouncers and dividers (forwarding function) are offloaded to the NIC.